CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 ---

 ## Day 1 — Define & Explore
-*Focus: Exploring where disturbance incident reports might overlap
+*Focus: Exploring where the relevance of linked disturbance

 ### Our product 📣
 - A synthesis manuscript and high level dataset of forest management actions (maybe a map or something)